Anne Abel Smith

 Anne Mary Sibylla Abel Smith (formerly Liddell-Grainger; born 28 July 1932) is a British aristocrat and Christian charity worker.
-A great-great-granddaughter of Queen Victoria and the second and third cousin of Queen Elizabeth II, she was married for 25 years to Scottish politician David Liddell-Grainger and is the mother of former Conservative politician Ian Liddell-Grainger.
+A great-great-granddaughter of Queen Victoria, the second and third cousin of Queen Elizabeth II and the second cousin of Queen Beatrix, she was married for 25 years to Scottish politician David Liddell-Grainger and is the mother of former Conservative politician Ian Liddell-Grainger.
 In her sixties, she attended gospel meetings in Kennington, did missionary work in Africa, and was often invited to Royal Ascot and other functions by the Queen.
+As of September 2026, she is the oldest descendant of Queen Victoria following the death of Princess Astrid of Norway on 11 September 2026.

 Early life and education

 Anne was born Anne Mary Sibylla Abel Smith to Lady May Cambridge (formerly Princess May of Teck) and Sir Henry Abel Smith in 1932.
 She was the eldest of their three children and older sister to Richard and Elizabeth.
 She is a direct descendant of Queen Victoria; her maternal grandmother was Princess Alice of Albany, the eldest daughter of Victoria's youngest son, Prince Leopold.
 Her maternal grandfather was Alexander Cambridge, 1st Earl of Athlone, the youngest son of Francis, Duke of Teck and Princess Mary Adelaide of Cambridge, a granddaughter of King George III through his seventh son, Prince Adolphus; the Earl of Athlone's only sister was Queen Mary, the wife of King George V.

 She attended King's Hall Compton in Sherbrooke, Quebec, Canada when she was twelve.